mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/mondoo/README.md

 - `asset_name` (string) - The asset name passed to Mondoo Platform.
 Defaults to the hostname of the instance.

-- `on_failure` (string) - Configure behavior whether packer should fail if `scan_threshold` is
+- `on_failure` (string) - Configure behavior whether packer should fail if `risk_threshold` is
   not met.
-If `scan_threshold` configuration is omitted, the threshold is set to `0` and builds will pass regardless of what score is returned.
+If `risk_threshold` configuration is omitted, the threshold defaults to `100` and builds will fail unless the scan achieves a perfect score.
-  If `score_threshold` is set to a value, and `on_failure = "continue"` builds will continue regardless of what score is returned.
+  If `on_failure = "continue"` builds will continue regardless of what score is returned.

 - `labels` (map[string]string) - Configure an optional map of `key/val` labels for the asset in Mondoo Platform.